Salisbury (album)

-Salisbury is the second studio album by British rock band Uriah Heep, released in January 1971 by Vertigo Records.
+Salisbury is the second studio album by English rock band Uriah Heep, released in January 1971 by Vertigo Records in the UK and Mercury Records in the US.
 It was produced by Gerry Bron.

 Unlike their first album, songwriting credits for fully half of the record were attributed to Ken Hensley alone, as opposed to the debut's collaborative partnership of frontman David Byron and guitarist Mick Box.
 Soon after the release, drummer Keith Baker left the band, replaced by Ian Clark (from another Vertigo band, Cressida).
 With Clark, the band embarked on their first US tour, supporting Three Dog Night and Steppenwolf.

 Musical style

 Salisbury is skewed toward the progressive rock genre, with its 16-minute title track featuring a 24-piece orchestra and was also significant for Hensley's instant rise to a position as main composer of the group's music.

 Cover art

 The front cover of the album depicted a British Chieftain tank, which connects to the title, as Salisbury Plain in Wiltshire, England, is a military training area.
 The original LP release was a gatefold sleeve, with a black-and-white image of the underside of a Chieftain tank on the inside with the turret facing the rear, over which were printed Hensley's comments on each track.
 Later reissues would be in a single sleeve.
-The American release on Mercury Records featured a different cover image (a man tearing out of his own skin), as did the original Canadian pressings.
+The American release on Mercury Records featured a different cover image (an abstract illustration by an unidentified artist of a humanoid figure that appears to have portions of its skin removed), as did the original Canadian pressings.
 Subsequent Canadian pressings used the UK artwork.